GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

 ### Compiling

-SRI-Cambridge and Michigan targets require the use of non-default toolchains, also when `gccDebian` is set to `bareMetal8.3` (see [base/configuration.md](../base/configuration.md) for more details).
+SRI-Cambridge and Michigan targets require the use of non-default toolchains, also when `gccDebian` is set to `bareMetal8.3` (see [above](#customize-compiling)).
 The use of these toolchains, via Docker images, is integrated in the tool.
 Currently, the tool assumes that you have the Docker service running and the needed images available.
 To ensure that on a CentOS machine, please do the following:
   - Install docker ([instructions source](https://docs.docker.com/engine/install/centos/#install-using-the-repository)):
     ```
     sudo yum install -y yum-utils